jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

 Now you can install MySQL by just running the following command:

     brew install mysql

+First, we must start `mysql` as a service.
+This is done by the following `brew` command:

+      brew services start mysql

 The default user is called `root`.
 In order to change its password and remove unsafe settings, call the following command:

     mysql_secure_installation